Certificate of Excellence award 2012, 2013 and 2014 Read the Reviews

 In one of the most exclusive neighbourhoods in Barcelona, Pedralbes, is the prestigious Neichel Restaurant.
 Owned by Michelin-starred chef Jean Louis Neichel, the restaurant offers regional Catalan ingredients prepared with techniques from French cuisine.
 Neichel is famed for creating visual dishes that retain the distinct flavour of each ingredient and, when in season, mushrooms and truffles make a frequent appearance on the menu.
 Among the fungal delights served are salad of black truffles with slices of foie gras, milk-fed lamb with cep mushroom sauce, beef fillet with chanterelle mushrooms and a Cabernet reduction…

 Other autumnal delights

-Castanyas Caliente: In October, little stalls with charcoal braziers make an appearance on numerous street corners in Barcelona.
+In October, little stalls with charcoal braziers make an appearance on numerous street corners in Barcelona.
 The nutty aromas and warm glow emanating from these stalls make them a welcome sight as the days get shorter and the evenings colder.
-There is nothing better than a warm bag of roast chestnuts or a hot sweet potato to make the transition into winter that little more delightful.
+There is nothing better than a warm bag of Castanyas Caliente, roast chestnuts, or a hot sweet potato to make the transition into winter that little more delightful.

-Panallets: These traditional Catalan sweets are part of La Castanyada festivities, celebrated on All Saints Day to honour the dead and ease their transition into the other world.
+Panallets, the traditional Catalan sweets are part of La Castanyada festivities, celebrated on All Saints Day to honour the dead and ease their transition into the other world.
 They are made of marzipan and rolled into balls covered in pine nuts, coconut, chocolate or various other delicacies.
 The high-calorie morsels are said to give family members sufficient energy to hold a vigil for their loved ones throughout the night.
 And drink generous quantities of the sweet wine, moscatel… perhaps the best of all autumnal delights!